nirmata/terraform-eks/README.md

    terraform init
    ```

+5. Go to cluster_creation module and update the `variable.tf` file accordingly.

+6. Go to secondary_cidr module and update the `variable.tf` file accordingly.
+   variable "vpc_id" can be kept empty

-5. Apply the Terraform configuration:
+7. Apply the Terraform configuration:

    ```bash
    terraform apply